Mariam Behnam: Career

-In 1972, after eight years in Lahore, during which she established several cultural centers and libraries, Behnam returned to Iran, moving to Teheran.
+In 1972, after eight years in Lahore, Behnam returned to Iran, moving to Teheran.
 She was first placed in a department developing audio-visual educational technology, but within three years, was made director general of Arts and Culture for the Sistan and Baluchestan Province.
 She established a training school in Zahedan to preserve the art work of the area and improve the perception of artisans and their crafts.
 In 1977, after two years in Zahedan, Behnam moved back to Bandar Abbas, and was asked to run for a Parliamentary seat by the Ministry.
 Having little political aspiration, she did not campaign and lost her race, instead accepting the directorship of Arts and Culture for the Hormozgan Province.

-When the Iranian Revolution intensified in 1978, Behnam fled the country moving to Dubai.
+When the Iranian Revolution intensified in 1978, Behnam fled the country and moved to Dubai.
 Within a week of her arrival in the United Arab Emirates, she began working as a journalist at the newly launched Gulf News.
 For three years, she worked as a features writer for the English-language newspaper.
 In the 1980s, she joined the Gulf News Ladies Society and worked as a promoter organizing exhibits for traditional women's handicrafts.
-At the time, little was known about the Emirati art scene and she helped found and publish the magazine, Al Juma.
+At the time, the Emirati art was not widely publicized, and she helped found and publish the magazine, Al Juma.
 She began publishing poems in English, Persian, and Urdu and subsequently published four books, the first of which was her autobiography, Zelzelah: A woman before her time.
-When the Gulf News Ladies Society went defunct, Behnam joined the Dubai International Women's Club advocating for women's rights and working as a motivational speaker.
+When the Gulf News Ladies Society closed, Behnam joined the Dubai International Women's Club advocating for women's rights and working as a motivational speaker.
 She was honored as the Emirates Woman of the Year in 2010.